 Our primary need for liquidity is to fund working capital requirements of our business, capital expenditures, debt service and for general corporate purposes.
 Our primary source of liquidity is funds generated by financing activities.
-Our ability to fund our operations, to make capital expenditures, to make scheduled debt payments and to repay or refinance indebtedness depends on our future operating performance and cash flows, which are subject to prevailing economic conditions and financial, business and other factors, some of which are beyond our control.
+Our ability to fund our operations and to make capital expenditures depends on our future operating performance and cash flows, which are subject to prevailing economic conditions and financial, business and other factors, some of which are beyond our control.

-As of June 30, 2019, we had \$125,310 of cash and \$180,264 of working capital (current assets less current liabilities), compared with \$46,241 of cash and \$144,813 of working capital as of December 29, 2018.
-The increase of \$35,451 in our working capital was primarily due to our reverse takeover transaction.
+As of September 30, 2019, we had \$84,506 of cash and \$143,157 of working capital (current assets less current liabilities), compared with \$46,241 of cash and \$144,813 of working capital as of December 29, 2018.